 About the Author

 Unbound is an international nonprofit founded by lay Catholics grounded in the Gospel call to put the needs of the marginalized and vulnerable first.
 We build relationships of mutual respect and support that bridge cultural, religious and economic divides.
-We bring people together to challenge poverty in 18 countries.
+We bring people together to challenge poverty in Africa, Asia, and Latin America.
 We invite you to join us.
-Find us on Facebook or Twitter.
+Find us on Facebook, Instagram, and YouTube.